Updated 2026-03-08

 Open-source notification infrastructure.
 Self-host for free or use cloud.
 Good OneSignal alternative for teams wanting control.

 Novu supports push, email, SMS, in-app, and chat channels with a visual workflow editor, and you can inspect and modify every line of the code running your notifications.
-The cloud option starts at $30/month which is significantly cheaper than Knock's $250/month jump, though the platform is less polished.
+The cloud option starts at $30/month which is significantly cheaper than Knock's $250/month jump, though the platform is less polished than OneSignal's dashboard.
 Self-hosting requires real DevOps commitment—Docker, databases, and monitoring—but gives you complete data ownership.
 Best for engineering teams that value open-source principles and want to avoid vendor lock-in on their notification infrastructure.

 Visit